peconomou929/ChessGUI/README.md

 java @java-options
 ```

 The application will start, and a window will open prompting you to set up a chess game.
-Configure the game, and press Go!
+Configure the game, and press GO!
+Or if you'd like to find out more about the game, click on INFO.

 ### Notes